adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #93 Going to focus on finish the class tomorrow.

-$94 Finished week-5 of the class.
+#94 Finished week-5 of the class.
 Have to finish week-6 next.

+#95 Need to finish the 6th-week so I can wrap up this 5th-class.